ChapelR/twine-resources/docs/README.md

 > In this guide, when we refer to **Twine**, we will generally be talking about the entire ecosystem.
 If we mean the genre of IF that Twine produces, we will use the term ["CYOA"](https://en.wikipedia.org/wiki/Gamebook), and if we are talking about one of the Twine applications, we will say "Twine 1" or "Twine 2."

 > [!TIP]
 > If you have or know of resources that you'd like to see in this guide, open an issue or a pull request.
-Note that this list is *curated*, so if I have reservations about a resource or if it does not appear to work, I reserve the right to deny it.
+Note that this list is *curated*, so if the maintainers have reservations about a resource or if it does not appear to work, it will not be added.

 ## Contents